 - Marco Ambrosini

-- Early music for nyckelharpa - From Middle Ages to Baroque
+- Early music for nyckelharpa - From the Middle Ages to Baroque Period

-- This course is aimed at something more advanced nyckelharpa player and requires your preparation by the previously sent sheet music.
-To make it possible for us to sent you the sheet music and for you to do the preparation, we ask for this workshop for an early application to firstname.lastname@example.org.
+- This course is aimed at the more advanced nyckelharpa player and requires preparation using previously sent sheet music.
+To make it possible for us to send you the sheet music and for you to do the preparation we ask for early application for this workshop to firstname.lastname@example.org.
 The number of participants is limited.

 - In addition:

-- Short workshops with the other teachers fore even more exchange
+- Short workshops with the other teachers fore even more sharing

 - Knowledge of the Instrument